microsoft/clarity-gtm-template/README.md

 contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.

 ## Usage
 Simply find the template in the gallery under `Microsoft Clarity`.
-Another option is to download`Microsof Clarity.tpl`  directly import it as a template in your GTM account.
+Another option is to download`Microsoft Clarity.tpl`  directly import it as a template in your GTM account.
 ## Trademarks

 This project may contain trademarks or logos for projects, products, or services.
 Authorized use of Microsoft